 From time to time we all need to travel long distances, occasionally it’s using public transport on a train, bus, airplane or perhaps as a passenger in the family car.
-Whether you opt to sleep on the journey or not, there is often a requirement for good head and neck support to take the burden off and allow for a snooze or general relaxation.
-There is nothing better for this than a simple and smart invention known as a travel pillow; although that’s the most common name, it has many other aliases too which we will refer to going forward below.
+Whether you opt to sleep on the journey or not, there is often a requirement for proper head and neck support to take the burden off and allow for a snooze or general relaxation.
+There is nothing better for this than a smart and straightforward invention known as a travel pillow; although that’s the most common name, it has many other aliases too which we will refer to going forward below.

 Top 5 Travel Pillows Compared

 |1||Cabeau – Evolution||U||Memory Foam||9.5 x 10 x 5||11.7 oz|